Stable intersections of Cantor sets and positive density of persistent tangencies for homoclinic bifurcations of automorphisms of $\mathbb{C}^2$: Introduction

-At the same time, the work \cite{Dujardin2015} of Dujardin and Lyubich shows that in certain parametrized families $\{f_\lambda\} _{\lambda \in \Lambda}$ ($\Lambda$ is a complex manifold) of polynomial automorphisms of $\C^2$ there is a dense subset of the bifurcation parameters corresponding to homoclinic tangencies.
+At the same time, the work \cite{DujardinLyu2015} of Dujardin and Lyubich shows that in certain parameterized families $\{f_\lambda\} _{\lambda \in \Lambda}$ ($\Lambda$ is a complex manifold) of polynomial automorphisms of $\C^2$ there is a dense subset of the bifurcation parameters corresponding to homoclinic tangencies.
 This kind of bifurcation refers to the change of type of periodic orbits: attracting, saddle, repelling, indifferent.
-It is important to observe that this concept of bifurcation is related to concepts of stability and hyperbolicity similar to the ones in the classical real case (\cite{berger}).
+It is important to observe that this concept of bifurcation is related to concepts of stability and hyperbolicity, as proved in \cite{berger}.

-In this paper we give a contribution to the bringing of the classical results to the complex setting inspired in the works of Palis and Takens \cite{pt}, and Moreira \cite{tesegugu}.
-We study similar families, this time of automorphisms of $\C^2$ parametrized by the disk $\mathbb{D}$, which we will say display a generic tangency at $\mu=0$, in a sense similar to the one already appearing on the literature (see \cite{gavosto}).
-For a precise statement see the next session.
+In this work, we also consider families $\{f_\mu\}_{\mu \in \D}$ of automorphisms unfolding a generic tangency, as done in \cite{forngav} and \cite{gavosto}.
+The main result of this paper is very inspired by theorem I.2 of \cite{tesegugu}.
+We show that if some Cantor sets associated to a generic homoclinic tangency have stable intersections, then the set of parameters $\mu \in \D$ for which there are persistent tangencies between the stable and unstable laminations of the continuation of the horseshoe has positive inferior density at $\mu = 0$.
+This means that, under this hypothesis, persistent tangencies are a relevant behavior close to a homoclinic tangency from a measurable point of view as well.

-We show that under the hypothesis of stable intersection between some Cantor sets derived from the dynamics of $f_0$ it is not true that, for almost all small parameters $\mu \in \mathbb{D}$, the corresponding automorphisms are hyperbolic.
-The precise statement, which will, again, require some explanation on the text, is the following.
+More precisely, let $X \subset \D$ be a subset of parameters.
+We say that $X$ has positive inferior density at $\mu = 0$ when